declare-lab/LLM-PuzzleTest/README.md

 # Multimodal Puzzle Reasoning

 ## Algorithmic Puzzles

 We introduce the novel task of multimodal puzzle solving, framed within the context of visual question-answering.
 We present a new dataset, AlgoPuzzleVQA designed to challenge and evaluate the capabilities of multimodal language models in solving algorithmic puzzles that necessitate both visual understanding, language understanding, and complex algorithmic reasoning.
 We create the puzzles to encompass a diverse array of mathematical and algorithmic topics such as boolean logic, combinatorics, graph theory, optimization, search, etc., aiming to evaluate the gap between visual data interpretation and algorithmic problem-solving skills.
 The dataset is generated automatically from code authored by humans.
 All our puzzles have exact solutions that can be found from the algorithm without tedious human calculations.
 It ensures that our dataset can be scaled up arbitrarily in terms of reasoning complexity and dataset size.
 Our investigation reveals that large language models (LLMs) such as GPT4V and Gemini exhibit limited performance in puzzle-solving tasks.
 We find that their performance is near random in a multi-choice question-answering setup for a significant number of puzzles.
 The findings emphasize the challenges of integrating visual, language, and algorithmic knowledge for solving complex reasoning problems.

 ## Dataset

-Our dataset and the code for generating the dataset is available in the [AlgoPuzzleVQA](https://github.com/declare-lab/puzzle-reasoning/tree/master/AlgoPuzzleVQA) directory.
+The dataset is available in the [here](https://github.com/declare-lab/puzzle-reasoning/tree/master/AlgoPuzzleVQA/data) directory.
 We created a total of 18 different puzzles spanning various algorithmic and mathematical topics.
 Many of these puzzles are popular in various recreational or academic settings.

+In total, we have 1800 instances from the 18 different puzzles.
+These instances are analogous to different test cases of the puzzle, i.e.  they have different input combinations, initial and goal states, etc. Reliably solving all the instances would require finding the exact algorithm to use and then applying it accurately.
+This is akin to how we verify the accuracy of a computer program aiming to solve a particular task through a broad range of test cases.

+We currently consider the full dataset as an evaluation-only benchmark.
 The detailed examples of all puzzles are shown [here](https://github.com/declare-lab/puzzle-reasoning/blob/master/puzzles.md).

+The code for generating the dataset can be found [here](https://github.com/declare-lab/puzzle-reasoning/tree/master/AlgoPuzzleVQA/generation).
+The number of instances and the difficulty of the puzzles can be scaled arbitrarily to any desired size or level.

 ## Visual Features of the Puzzles